-The AMS Fellowship Program is a source of scholarships, useful resources, and unique opportunities for outstanding students looking to pursue graduate education in the atmospheric or related sciences.
-To date, 339 students have been designated as AMS fellowship recipients.
-The program helps these first-year graduate students to be educated about unique challenges facing the world so that they may better tackle these real-world issues after graduation.
-Fellowships come with several benefits that include financial support to maintain a full course load over their first year of graduate study, the opportunity to be special guests at the AMS Annual Meeting with exclusive events therein, ongoing academic and career advocation and support from AMS.
+The AMS Fellowship Program is a source of unique opportunities for outstanding students looking to pursue graduate education in the atmospheric or related sciences.
+To date, 382 students have been designated as AMS fellowship recipients.
+The program helps these first-year graduate students to be educated about unique challenges facing the world so that they may better tackle real-world issues after graduation.
+Fellowships come with several benefits that include financial support, the opportunity to be special guests at the AMS Annual Meeting with exclusive events therein, and ongoing academic and career support from AMS.

-A $25,000 stipend will be presented to each fellowship recipient for a nine-month period in the academic year.
+A stipend will be presented to each fellowship recipient for a nine-month period in the academic year.
 In addition, fellowship recipients will receive partial travel support to attend the AMS Annual Meeting (complimentary meeting registration, hotel, air fare).
 Stipend amounts vary.

 Prospective candidates from the fields of atmospheric sciences, chemistry, computer sciences, engineering, environmental sciences, hydrology, mathematics, oceanography, and physics are encouraged to apply.
-A candidate must download the application, complete all six sections, and send it to the address below.
-With the completed application should be three written references, relevant official transcripts, and GRE score reports (institution code #3819).
-Applications and written references can be sent via email to firstname.lastname@example.org, or by postal mail to the following address (transcripts and GREs must be submitted via postal mail):
+A candidate must complete all sections of the application and upload all required supporting documents.
+Complete all application tasks, provide three written references, and relevant official transcripts.

 Applicants are responsible for completing their application before the submission deadline.
 Incomplete applications will not be accepted!
 All applications must be submitted by the deadline date of 1 January 2023.